Diva Mom Mariah Carey Appears To Push Son Out Of The Way As She Blows Out Birthday Candles In New Video

 “I was just dropped here.
 It was a fairyland experience.”

 Meanwhile, it looks like things are going smoothly between Carey and her much younger boyfriend.
-Just recently, the Hollywood Life reported that the singer proposed to Tanaka by writing a song and performing it in front of him.
+Just recently, Hollywood Life reported that the singer proposed to Tanaka by writing a song and performing it in front of him.

 Apparently, Carey “took matters into her own hands” after years of dating the backup dancer.
 According to the webloid, Tanaka gave a “hearty yes” and “couldn’t believe his luck.”